 Fran Santagata on Preparing for Wildfires and Evacuations

-I interviewed Fran Santagata on "Preparing for Wildfires and Evacuations" on 2 July 2013.
-Listen to or download this episode of Philosophy in Action Radio below.
+I interviewed Fran Santagata on "Preparing for Wildfires and Evacuations" on Philosophy in Action Radio on Tuesday, 2 July 2013.
+You can listen to or download the podcast below.

 Colorado is experiencing yet another very destructive – even deadly – fire season.
 What can people do to prepare for that?
 How can they mitigate the risk to their property?
 How can they make sure that people and animals are evacuated safely?

 Fran Santagata currently serves as the Community Preparedness Program Manager for the Office of Preparedness for Homeland Security & Emergency Management for the state of Colorado.
 She responsible for all aspects of community preparedness for the state.
 Prior to her current position, Santagata served as the Director of Emergency Management for Douglas County, Colorado.

 Note: Due to Ms. Santagata's schedule, this episode aired live on Tuesday, July 2nd at 9 am MT.

 - Duration: 1:11:15

 - Download: MP3 File (24.5 MB)

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 I've subscribed to Audible since 2005.
 With my "Platinum Annual Membership," I enjoy 24 books per year for just under $10 per book.
 I read more books, thanks to Audible.
 I listen to books while in my car, as well as while cooking, cleaning, gardening, and more.
 I enjoy books more too, particularly fiction: a good reader adds a rich layer of color to the text.